- Do I need to schedule an appointment?

 Fieldprint will provide an electronic copy of your FBI criminal history results in PDF format available only through the Report Management Portal (RMP).
 The results are delivered exactly as provided by the FBI and will contain any criminal history record information the FBI has on file in their system.
 Fieldprint is not permitted to modify the format or contents of the results in any way.

 Please note: this is not an apostilleAn apostille is a certification that a document has been “legalized” or “authenticated” by the issuing agency through a process in which various seals are placed on the document. copy of your FBI criminal history results.
 If you require an apostille copy, you must submit your request directly through the FBI.
+Visit the FBI website for details.

 - I am trying to re-access my FBI criminal history results, but they have been purged.
 How can I view them again?